MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md

 The arc is a part of the circumference of this ellipse.

 The `startAngle` argument is a clockwise angle in degrees relative to a horizontal line drawn from the center of the ellipse to the right.
 The `sweepAngle` argument is relative to the `startAngle`.
-Here are `startAngle` and `sweepAngle` values of 60 and 100 degrees, respectively:
+Here are `startAngle` and `sweepAngle` values of 60 degrees and 100 degrees, respectively:

 ![](arcs-images/anglearcangles.png "The angles that define an angle arc")

 The arc begins at the start angle.
-Its length is governed by the sweep angle:
+Its length is governed by the sweep angle.
+The arc is shown here in red:

 ![](arcs-images/anglearchighlight.png "The highlighted angle arc")

-The curve added to the path with the `AddArc` or `ArcTo` method is simply that part of the ellipse's circumference, shown here in red:
+The curve added to the path with the `AddArc` or `ArcTo` method is simply that part of the ellipse's circumference:

 ![](arcs-images/anglearc.png "The angle arc by itself")